usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 In a traditional data center, the government manages everything.
 In cloud computing:

-* Some responsibilities are retained by the agency; others are managed by the cloud service provider
+* Some responsibilities are retained by the agency; others are managed by the cloud service provider.
 * Governance of agency implementation and usage of the cloud is important.
 Agency governance should include accountable agency leaders in cloud services; systems and software engineering; cyber security; program management; agency finance; and of course, the contract’s Contracting Officer Representative (COR).
 Best practices for governance include:
-  * This group should work with each cloud vendor to understand the basics of effective cloud cost and utilization management
+  * This group should work with each cloud vendor to understand the basics of effective cloud cost and utilization management.
   * The group should review trend-level reports monthly on cloud cost and utilization, and receive input from technical and business teams on the trends.
-  * The group should ensure that all major cloud architecture, software deployment, data management, automation, and AI/ML tooling comply with the cloud vendor’s recommended best practices
+  * The group should ensure that all major cloud architecture, software deployment, data management, automation, and AI/ML tooling comply with the cloud vendor’s recommended best practices.

 Contracting officers must also be aware of:

-* The division of responsibilities between the agency and provider when writing requirements, SLAs, and performance metrics
+* The division of responsibilities between the agency and provider when writing requirements, SLAs, and performance metrics.
-* The importance of selecting FedRamp-authorized services to meet federal security standards more easily
+* The importance of selecting FedRamp-authorized services to meet federal security standards more easily.
-* Building appropriate clauses around cloud-specific security issues like Identity and Access Management (IAM), vulnerability management, and incident response
+* Building appropriate clauses around cloud-specific security issues like Identity and Access Management (IAM), vulnerability management, and incident response.

 Ignoring these shifts can leave dangerous gaps in security and compliance.